This page lists known issues for Cloud Run (fully managed) and Cloud Run for Anthos on Google Cloud.

 You can workaround this by defining a default CPU limit for the namespace where you are deploying services with Cloud Run on GKE.
 For more information see Configuring default CPU limits in the Kubernetes documentation.

-Note: By default, services deployed with Cloud Run on GKE request
+Note: By default, services deployed with Cloud Run for Anthos on Google Cloud request

 400m CPU, which is used to schedule instances of a service on the cluster nodes.